RickyLoader/PlexGap/README.md

 This is due to TMDB requiring multi part authentication in allowing applications to write to your profile.

-First it passes your provided `read access token` to obtain a `request token`.
-You must then follow the provided link to approve this request, allowing the application to use the `approved request token` to obtain an `access token`, finally granting temporary permission to write data to your profile.
+First the application passes your provided `read access token` to obtain a `request token`.

+You must then follow the provided link to approve this request token.

+This allows the application to use the now `approved request token` to obtain an `access token`, finally granting temporary permission to write data to your profile.

 Once you have approved this request and typed `ok`, you will be asked to provide a name for your list, and then be directed to the newly created list: